-2.2 Using acceptability judgments to target the discrepancy between reference grammars and real-world usage of the variants
+2.2 Using acceptability judgments to target the discrepancy between so-called 'standard' French and corpus frequency of the variants

-To shed light on the usage of the different interrogative variants, Thiberge, Badin, and Liégeois (2021) analyzed 617 partial interrogatives of French, that were extracted from the ESLO project (Eshkol-Taravella et al., 2011; LLL, 2017).
-The ESLO corpus gathers around 5 million tokens, for more than 400 hours of recording in a wide variety of contexts (from scripted interviews to primary school classes, public conferences or street recordings), with two time periods of data collection: one in the 1960s and the other around 2010.
-A key finding, among others, was that in the more recent period (second period of data collection), speakers aged 35-55 used less in situ sentences than speakers aged 15-25 (~ 55% of productions vs. ~ 70% of productions).
+To shed light on the usage of the different interrogative variants, Thiberge, Badin, and Liégeois (2021) analyzed 617 French wh- interrogatives that were extracted from the ESLO project (Eshkol-Taravella et al., 2011; LLL, 2017).
+The ESLO corpus gathers around 5 million tokens, for more than 400 hours of recording in a wide variety of contexts (from scripted interviews to primary school classes, public conferences, or street recordings), with two time periods of data collection: one in the 1960s and the other around 2010.
+A key finding, among others, was that in the more recent period (second period of data collection), speakers aged 35-55 used less in situ sentences than speakers aged 15-25 (\sim 55% of productions vs. \sim 70% of productions).
 Moreover, a very marginal proportion of interrogatives were fronting with inversion-sentences (less than 9% for both age groups).

-This finding was modulated by the context of the recording: the difference between age groups, while visible when comparing interviews of everyday people by a researcher (46% of in situ-sentences for 35-55 y.o. speakers, ~60% for 15-25 y.o.), disappears in recordings conducted during family gatherings at meal-time (72% vs. 69% of in situ-sentences respectively).
-These two contexts differ with respect to the presence of a researcher in the room during the recording, but also the topics that are discussed.
-During interviews the researcher is asking questions following a scripted questionnaire relating to the personal lives of the interviewees, while during mealtimes the topics cover the everyday lives of all members of the family.
-Formality of the social situation is clearly different between contexts, and we argue that this is a key element to understanding the different linguistic behaviors across age groups: all speakers use less in situ variants in formal contexts (interviews) than in informal contexts (mealtime gatherings), but speakers aged 35-55 seem more prone to adapt their productions to the change in formality.
+This finding was modulated by the context of the recording: the difference between age groups, while visible when comparing interviews of L1 speakers by a researcher (46% of in situ-sentences for 35-55 y.o. speakers, \sim 60% for 15-25 y.o.), disappears in recordings conducted during family gatherings at meal-time (72% vs. 69% of in situ-sentences respectively).
+These two contexts differ with respect to the presence of a researcher in the room during the recording, but also with respect to the topics that are discussed.
+During interviews the researcher is asking questions following a scripted questionnaire relating to the personal lives of the interviewees, while during mealtimes the topics cover daily activities of all members of the family.
+The formality of the social situation is clearly different between contexts, and we argue that this is a key element to understanding the different linguistic behaviors across age groups: all speakers use less in situ variants in formal contexts (interviews) than in informal contexts (mealtime gatherings), but speakers aged 35-55 seem more prone to adapt their productions to the change in formality